Join us at the winter solstice

 Find out a bit more about the history and origins of Montol.

-Guise Dancing doesn’t have to include dancing at all but disguise is the most importatnt part of the festival.
+Guise Dancing doesn’t have anything to do with dancing at all but disguise is the most important part of the festival.

 Photo Credits: 1 Lee Palmer, 2 Ian Mayou, 5 Greg Huckfield